Vanya737/Finance/Reporting/Analogues.md

 has added demo data that can be deleted and added its own.
 However, using the app without a subscription is not very convenient: it allows you to make income and expenses, but does not allow you to choose spending categories.

+## The main disadvantages of such applications are

+  ### 1. Limited functionality:
+   A paid subscription is usually required to access more advanced features.

+  ### 2. Dependence on Internet connection:

+   Most financial applications require an internet connection to synchronize data, update, and access features.

+   A weak or unstable Internet connection can interfere with the use of the application and lead to data loss.

+  ### 3. Privacy concerns:
+   Financial applications process sensitive information such as bank account numbers, transaction amounts, and personal data.

+   It is important to carefully study the privacy policy of the selected application and make sure that its security measures are reliable.